BrandonWarrior/Elland-Road-Leeds/README.md

 - Youtube: LUFC Lewis

 ### Header:
-- Code for header and navigation from the Love Running project.
+- The code to make the header and navigation is from the Love Running project.